evg-zhabotinsky/yieldhook/README.md

 pure Lua has none either.

-The project is mostly inspired by Minecraft mod OpenComputers having no preemptive multitasking, at the time of writing.
+The project is mostly inspired by Minecraft mod OpenComputers having no preemptive multitasking, at the time of writing, to see if it can be fixed.

 *P.S.:*
 I actually tried to implement it myself at first, but then realized that I